 Who can apply?

-All female trainees, or gastroenterologists within 5 years of completing their fellowship programs, will be encouraged to apply via the Mentee Application, and all female senior gastroenterologists will be encouraged to use the Mentor Application.
+All who self-identify as female trainees, or gastroenterologists within 5 years of completing their fellowship programs, will be encouraged to apply via the Mentee Application, and all female senior gastroenterologists will be encouraged to use the Mentor Application.
 All applicants must be CAG members.

 How to apply?